-Students will receive zeroes for all assignments during the time the student is out-of-school suspended.
 Assignments provided to students suspended out-of-school, are due upon the student's return to school.
-Credit will not be awarded for work turned in but will be reviewed for feedback purposes only.
+Any assignment not turned in upon the student's return from being suspended out of school will result in the student receiving zeroes for the work assigned.

-- N. Tardiness: A tardy is the absence of any student at the time attendance is taken, provided the student is in attendance before the end of class except in the case of checking in to school after the designated start time.
-Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action. - O. Leaving School Prior to End of Day: It is required that the parent or designated adult sign the student out unless prior arrangement has been made by the parent/guardian.
+- M. Tardiness: A tardy is the absence of any student at the time attendance is taken, provided the student is in attendance before the end of class except in the case of checking in to school after the designated start time.
+Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action. - A student is considered tardy if the student is present on campus but is absent in class when the tardy bell rings and provided the student is in attendance before the end of class.
+There are no criteria for excused or unexcused tardies.
+Arriving to school late is defined as "Late to School".
+Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action for the student.
+(See "Attendance" for further information.) - N. Leaving School Prior to End of Day: It is required that the parent or designated adult sign the student out unless prior arrangement has been made by the parent/guardian.
 Repeated and/or excessive incidents of leaving school prior to the end of the day may potentially result in disciplinary action for the student.
-Five (5) accumulated "late to school Check-Ins" or "early Check-Outs" will equate to the student receiving one (1) unexcused absence.
+Five (5) Three (3) unexcused accumulated "late to school Check-Ins" or "early Check-Outs" will equate to the student receiving one (1) unexcused absence.